driemworks/fangorn/README.md

 ## Quick start

 > Important!
 The UI fails to run on firefox but will run fine on Chrome and Brave with no issues.
-We are not sure why this is the case yet, and it remains unresolved.

 See the [setup guide](./docs/setup.md).